TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 In the above example, you are launching a SnappyData cluster named **my-cluster** with 2 stores (or servers).
 The locator is available in security group named **my-cluster-locator** and the store/server are available in **my-cluster-store**.

-The cluster is launched in the N. California (us-west-1) region on AWS and starts an Apache Zeppelin server on the instance where lead is running.
+The cluster is launched in the N. California (us-west-1) region on AWS and starts an Apache Zeppelin server on the instance where the lead is running.</br>
 The example assumes that you have the key file (my-ec2-key.pem) in your home directory for EC2 Key Pair named 'my-ec2-key'.

 !!!
 Note: